BootManager Scripting Documentation

 MESSAGE "Installation Complete"

-will return the text in the TV screen.
+will return the text on the TV screen.

 You can escape a character with ^